 In 2011, Forbes named Masimo to its list of top 20 public companies under a billion dollars in revenue.
 In 2012, Joe Kiani, founder, CEO and Chairman of the Board was named the Ernst & Young National Entrepreneur of the Year - 2012 Life Sciences Award Winner.

-Highest paying job titles at Masimo include Senior Software Engineer, Account Manager, and Electronics Engineer
+Highest paying job titles at Masimo include Vice President, Account Director, and Manufacturing Engineer